Building Consumer Confidence during COVID-19

 With the COVID-19, change is happening so fast that each day can seem like a lifetime and each week an eternity.
 Staying flexible and in touch with consumer wants and needs is key during this unprecedented time period, especially when it comes to retail.
-While ecommerce has certainly seen an increase, with Amazon looking to hire 100,000 new employees to keep up with demand, what does this time that mean for local retailers?
+While ecommerce has certainly seen an increase, with Amazon looking to hire 100,000 new employees to keep up with demand, what does that mean for local retailers?

 It means that now is the time to not only think fast but act fast.